 2 Hour Farm Pass

 Purchase online to reserve a time slot.
-Grants you access to the Family Farmyard & Valley Farm for a self-guided tour.
+Grants you access to the Family Farmyard & Valley Farm for a self-guided tour (The Equestrian Center is also included Thursdays-Saturdays).
 September – October corn maze & pumpkin patch are also included in a 2 hour farm pass.
 Farm Visitor check-in is at the Smokehouse.
 Continue past the Market on Farm View Drive and take your first left onto Valley Farm Rd.
 Follow signs to the Smokehouse right next to the big white silo.
 Visiting with a group of 10 or more?
 Please use our group visit sign up form.

 $6/Children (3 and above)

 FAMILY PROGRAMS & EVENTS

 Our Farm Season Pass grants a family of 4 access to the farm, 50% off family programs throughout the year (excluding events) and 10% off at the Market.
 All for just $100!
 Season Pass Holders will still need to register for programs and reserve farm visits online before visiting.

 $100/Family of up to 4

 The Family Farmyard offers an educational and hands on venue to experience farm life here in Maine.

 The farmyard is open daily year round with laying hens, goats, sheep, potbellied pigs and peafowl as year round residents and an engaging outdoor play area.
 Beginning in mid-May and continuing through September, we welcome a wider variety of animals from local farms to our pastures including alpaca, pigs and more.
 In June, July and August of each summer we offer educator led activities in the farmyard, some of which could include hand milking a Holstein cow, collecting chicken eggs or meeting the sheep.
 Learn about different farming methods, animal jobs and products, or ask us your farm animal questions!
 Contact the Education Department at firstname.lastname@example.org for our Daily Activity Schedule.